Updated July 29, 2023

 Difference Between Nominal vs Real Interest Rates

 Interest rates are a very crucial part of financial instruments and the financial industry as a whole.
-They help the investors and financial managers to make the decision in choosing the right instruments for their needs and risk profile.
-But simply analyzing the interest rates will not suffice for long term investments as inflation also plays a major role in that.
-This is the reason we have two types of interest rate: Nominal Interest Rates and Real Interest rates.
+They help investors and financial managers to make the decision to choose the right instruments for their needs and risk profile.
+But simply analyzing the interest rates will not suffice for long-term investments, as inflation also plays a major role.
+This is why we have two interest rates: Nominal Interest Rates and Real Interest rates.
 Let us dig deep and understand both Nominal vs Real Interest rates.

 Nominal Interest Rates

-Nominal interest rates are the rate of return which an investor or borrower will get or have to pay in the market without any adjustment for inflation.
-For example Rate of interest on bank accounts, bonds, loans, etc. all are nominal interest rates.
-It is really easy to understand, for example: if you have deposited $100 in your bank account and your bank is offering a 5% per annum interest rate, you will have $105 (100 + 0.05*100 ) in your account by end of the year.
+Nominal interest rates are the rate of return that an investor or borrower will get or have to pay in the market without any adjustment for inflation.
+For example, the interest rate on bank accounts, bonds, loans, etc., is nominal.
+It is really easy to understand.
+For example: if you have deposited $100 in your bank account and your bank is offering a 5% per annum interest rate, you will have $105 (100 + 0.05*100 ) in your account by the end of the year.
 Similarly, if you have borrowed $100 from someone and he is charging 3% interest, you have to pay back $103 at the end of the year.

 Real Interest Rates

-Nominal interest is a quite easy concept to understand.
+Nominal interest is quite an easy concept to understand.
 But when we see the effect of inflation on top of that, things become more interesting.
-Continuing the above example, depositing money in a bank will give us 5% interest and we will earn $5 in interest.
-But if the inflation is 3% per annum, it means that goods and services which we can buy at, say $100, we have to pay $103 now for the same amount of goods and services.
+Continuing the above example, depositing money in a bank will give us 5% interest, earning $5.
+But if the inflation is 3% per annum, it means that for goods and services, we can buy at, say, $100, we have to pay $103 now for the same amount.
 So effectively, we have earned only $2 ($5 – $3).
-So basically, real interest rates will give the real picture of the purchasing power of the consumer.
+So basically, real interest rates will give the real picture of the consumer’s purchasing power.

-Although both Nominal vs Real interest rates give us the idea of what we can earn on investment or need to pay if we take up any loan; let us discuss some of the major Difference Between Nominal vs Real Interest Rates-
+Although both Nominal vs Real interest rates give us an idea of what we can earn on investment or need to pay if we take up any loan, let us discuss some of the major differences :

-- As discussed earlier, the nominal interest rate is the market rate of return/interest which will be earned by/charged to the customer, while the real interest rate is the effective rate which an investor will realize.
+- As discussed earlier, the nominal interest rate is the market rate of return/interest earned by/charged to the customer.
+In contrast, the real interest rate is the effective rate that an investor will realize.

-- The nominal interest rate has no effect of inflation incorporated in it while the real interest rate is calculated after removing the inflation effect.
+- The nominal interest rate has no effect of inflation incorporated, while the real interest rate is calculated after removing the inflation effect.

-- Bank interest rates, loan interests, etc. all are nominal interest rates.
-Real interest rates are basically derived from nominal rates.
+- Bank interest rates, loan interests, etc., all are nominal interest rates.
+Real interest rates are derived from nominal rates.

-- A real interest rate is basically based on the principle of time value of money, inflation, etc. will change the value of money continuously with time, this effect will get captured in real rates.
-No such adjustments happen in nominal rates.
+- A real interest rate is based on the principle of the time value of money; inflation, etc., will change the value continuously with time.
+This effect will get captured in real rates.
+No such adjustments happen at nominal rates.

-- A nominal rate cannot be negative and can only go down to 0% while the real rate can be negative.
-For example: If the nominal rate in the market is 3% but inflation itself is 5%, effectively, the investor will lose money and will have a negative real interest rate.
+- A nominal rate cannot be negative and can only go down to 0%, while the real rate can be negative.
+For example: If the nominal rate in the market is 3%, but inflation is 5%, the investor will lose money and have a negative real interest rate.